Articles , Glossary

 Where Designers Get Photos

-There are three several ways:
+There are three major ways:

 • original photo production for the particular project: this is the most expensive option, but the photos will have the highest level of exclusiveness;